Kozo Iizuka

 Kozo Iizuka (飯塚 幸三, Iizuka Kōzō) was a Japanese engineer who served as Director of the AIST and President of the International Measurement Confederation and Human Frontier Science Program among other positions.

-On April 19, 2019, while driving his car, he killed a woman and her child, who were on a bicycle, and injured nine pedestrians in what is called the Higashi-Ikebukuro runaway car crash.
-Following the crash, special treatment of him by the police, legal system and media, due to his privileged position in society, drew much attention and criticism.
+On April 19, 2019, while driving his car, he caused a fatal accident that resulted in deaths of two people and injuries of nine people (including his wife on the car) in what is called the Higashi-Ikebukuro runaway car crash.

 Life and career

 He was born in Nakano in Tokyo in 1931.
 He graduated from the University of Tokyo.
 He became a Doctor of Engineering in 1972.

 He was president of the National Institute of Advanced Industrial Science and Technology and vice-president of Kubota corporation.
 While vice-president of Kubota, he also served as chairperson of a committee of the Science Council of Japan.

 Higashi-Ikebukuro runaway car crash and trial

 On April 19, 2019, while driving his Toyota Prius in the Ikebukuro district of Tokyo, Iizuka ran a red light and struck and killed a mother and daughter who were on a bicycle (Mana Matsunaga, 31, and her daughter Riko, 3), injured eight others at a pedestrian crossing, and his wife, who was riding with him.
 The reported cause of the crash was Iizuka stepping on the accelerator when he meant to apply the brake.
 About a year before the incident, Iizuka had received treatment on his right knee and was advised by his doctor to drive as little as possible.

 In spite of Iizuka having caused a fatal crash, he was not arrested.
 Police stated that this was because Iizuka was injured at the scene and was elderly, and hence was not expected to run away or attempt to destroy evidence.
 However, in similar crashes caused by elderly drivers that have occurred in Japan following Iizuka's, each and every suspect has been arrested almost immediately, regardless of their age and state of health.
 This has led to widespread scrutiny and criticism of the police in Japan in regard to just how impartially they enforce the law.

 One of the victim's parents started a campaign demanding that police prosecute Iizuka in line with normal practice, collecting 390,000 signatures.
 The petition was submitted to the National Police Agency of Japan.
 On November 12, 2019, the Traffic Investigation Division of the Tokyo Metropolitan Police Department referred Iizuka to prosecution on suspicion of causing fatal injury by negligent driving.
 Iizuka claimed that there was a mechanical problem with the brake and/or accelerator, but vehicle function tests revealed no mechanical defects.
 The Metropolitan Police Department concluded that negligent driving by Iizuka was the cause of the crash.
 In February 2020, he was prosecuted.